-While talking about the Alabama Knife Law (U.S), the common people need to know some vital legal rules and limitations before buying, selling or carrying it.
-You just cannot carry or keep any illegal knife which can act as a weapon, and violate the Federal Knife Law.
+While talking about the Alabama Knife Law (U.S), the common people need to know some vital legal rules and limitations before buying, selling, or carrying it.
+You just cannot carry or keep any illegal knife that can act as a weapon, and violate the Federal Knife Law.
 Breaching the Knife Law will not only penalize you in terms of money, but you may also imprison under the Switchblade Knife Act for respective offenses.
-So, before using or carrying a knife, learn the knife legislations of the state where you are living, migrating or shifting.
+So, before using or carrying a knife, learn the knife legislation of the state where you are living, migrating, or shifting.

 State Knife Law in Alabama

 Alabama (AL) is one of the urbanite states in the United States that is highly populated, and infamous for its knife-based crimes.
 This led to the introduction of strict regulations, limitations, and penalties which fall under Alabama Knife Law by the Federal Government.